 donated to build custom adaptive homes for catastrophically wounded veterans through A Soldier's Journey Home

-received a private tour of the National Museum of the American Indian led by its architect, a MWCC member
+received a private tour of the National Museum of the American Indian led by its architect, MWCC member Anne

 literally dug in to improve the grounds at historic Snug Harbor in Staten Island with State Regent Nancy W. Zwetsch